 Meaning & History

-"elf".
-This name belongs to a dwarf in the 'Völuspá', a 13th-century Scandinavian manuscript which forms part of the Poetic Edda.
-The author J. R. R. Tolkien borrowed the name for a wizard in his novels 'The Hobbit' (1937) and 'The Lord of the Rings' (1954).
+Means "wand elf" in Old Norse, from the elements gandr "wand, staff, magic, monster" and alfr "elf".
+This name belongs to a dwarf (Gandálfr) in the Völuspá, a 13th-century Scandinavian manuscript that forms part of the Poetic Edda.
+The author J. R. R. Tolkien borrowed the name for a wizard in his novels The Hobbit (1937) and The Lord of the Rings (1954).

 classic mature formal upper class natural wholesome strong strange complex serious nerdy